PaperPrototype/Intro-Coding-and-Computers/03 - C/Lecture/english.md

 }
 ```

 The condition for an if statement in C goes inside of parenthesis "()".
-I think you can figure out what this code is doing by now.
+Here we are saying `if a < b then { /* code */ }`.

+We then print the a and b variables inside of a phrase using conversion specifiers.

-Here are some example of if statements in C.
+Here are some example of "if logic" in C.

 (example)
 ```c